oils-for-unix/oils/doc/oil-language-tour.md

     echo _${a}_                      # => _ale_
     echo "_ $a _"                    # => _ ale _

-This shell operator `:-` is occasionally useful:
+The shell operator `:-` is occasionally useful in Oil:

     echo ${not_defined:-'default'}   # => default

 #### Command Sub

-The `$()` syntax runs a command and captures its `stdout`:
+The `$(echo hi)` syntax runs a command and captures its `stdout`:

     echo $(hostname)                 # => example.com
     echo "_ $(hostname) _"           # => _ example.com _

 #### Builtin Sub

-A builtin sub is like a command sub, but it doesn't fork a process.
+The syntax `${.myproc arg1}` is called a *builtin sub*.
+It's like a command sub, but it doesn't fork a process.
 It can only capture the output of `echo`, `printf`, and `write`.

 TODO: Not implemented yet.
+It can be used in config files which can't do I/O.

     proc p {
       echo start